ethanwalsh16/ethanwalsh16/README.md

 ## Currently

-- Working as a Software Engineering Intern at the Royal Bank of Canada on the Real-time Payments Team
+- Working as a Software Engineering Intern at the Royal Bank of Canada within the quantitative technological services division
 - Studying Software Engineering (co-op) at McMaster University
 - Looking to build impactful tools with a focus on Canadians and Canada